Men balancing work with caring for children

 Fathers are not just appendixes.
 We are part of the crucial anatomy of family life and raising children.

-is not doom and gloom.
+But there is no denying that it is hard to juggle all the demands of life - especially the often competing demands of work and family life.
+But all is not doom and gloom.
 Many men are choosing to scale down their work demands, including working part time, forgoing promotions, or choosing to work in organisations that don't put as much pressure on th workers to put in long hours at the expense of personal and family life.
 And, admittedly, this often comes at the expense of financial security and ease.

 I highly recommend Cast Iron Balcony's fantastic post responding to the same research.
 Drawing on her observations from her workplace, Helen writes of the changing situation of men taking on the responsibilities of caring for children and notes that it is not just possible, but quite plausible to cite family responsibilities as reasons to leave work early, arrive late, or take time off so that fathers can pick up their kids, care for them or just take and active part of the family.

-new research on Work/Life balance.
+Mark Bahnisch at Lavartus Prodeo has also posted briefly on the new research on Work/Life balance.
 One of the commenters at the Lav post points out that the SMH's coverage of the story focuses on a high-achiever, a woman who manages a large staff, as a case study.
 Interestingly, The Age's treatment of the story in its Insight Saturday supplement (26 July – sorry, I can't find the story online) focuses its coverage on the case study of a high-powered male lawyer who went part time – 3.5 days – in order to stay home and care for his young children on his non-work days, which also allows his wife/partner to pursue study.

 But, it is worth remembering, because is helps put this story into perspective, that this is something that has been discussed and covered in the media for a long time, been long advocated for by the union movement, and frequently been something of a political hot topic for opportunists on both sides of parliament.